kevinboone/max232_conv/README.md

 devices to be connected, rather than serial USB converters, and handles RTS/CTS hardware flow control.
 It is designed to be used with, and mounted alongside, a dual SIO serial board, or a motherboard like the SC130 that has two serial ports.
+See the image `board_usage.jpg` to see how I connect it to an SC130 in the same backplane.

 You'll need something like this to connect an RC2014 system to a genuine vintage serial terminal, modem, or printer.

-The design is based on the standard MAX232 IC, which contains built-in voltage converters to generate the +/-12V that RS232 needs.
-So this module needs only a single 5V supply.
+The design is based on the standard MAX232 IC, which contains built-in voltage converters to generate the +/-12V that RS232 needs, so this module needs only a single 5V supply.

 The two converters in this module are absolutely identical.